n1k0/djortunes/README.markdown

 Prerequisites
 -------------

-* Django 1.2-DEV or more recent
+* Django 1.2 or more recent
 * `django-registration` 0.7
+* Eventually, the `django-debug-toolbar`

 Installation
 ------------